What Is a Camshaft Position Sensor And What Does It Do?

 #6.
 Problems Shifting.

-Certain models of cars with a bad camshaft position sensor will end up with a locked transmission that stays stuck in a single gear.
-The only way you’ll be able to get out of that gear is to shut off your engine, wait a bit, and then restart.
+Some models of cars with a faulty camshaft position sensor will eventually have a transmission that is locked in one gear.
+The only way to get out of that gear is to switch off the engine, wait for some time, and then turn the engine back on.

-This is only a temporary solution and the problem will reappear so replacement of the sensor is necessary as a permanent fix.
+This is a temporary fix, and the issue will occur again, so replacement of the sensor is required if a permanent solution is desired.

 #7.
 Bad Fuel Mileage.

-This is the opposite of not delivering enough fuel to the engine.
-In this case, because of an inaccurate reading from a bad camshaft position sensor, more fuel than necessary is injected into the engine which causes your fuel economy to drop.
+This comes as the opposite of not delivering enough fuel to the vehicle’s engine.
+In this specific scenario, minimum fuel economy is experienced because of the inaccurate reading from a broken camshaft position sensor, which results in excessive fuel injection into the engine.

 What Will Happen If I Ignore a Bad or Failing Camshaft Position Sensor?

-Eventually the data signal becomes so weak the ECM switches off fuel and spark delivery, and your engine will not start.
+Finally, the data signal gets so weak that the ECM will disable both fuel and spark delivery, which results in your engine not starting.

 Camshaft Position Sensor Replacement Cost

-We probably don’t need to tell you how dangerous this situation could be.
+Likely, we do not need to explain how critical this situation could be.

-Expect to pay more if you own a luxury vehicle or have the exchange done by your local car dealer.
-Additional fees and taxes are added to these costs.
+Expect to pay more if your vehicle is a luxury model, or if the work is done by your car dealer.
+These costs also attract additional fees and taxes, which inflate the total value.

 Can You Replace a Camshaft Position Sensor Yourself?